varis81/phinxt-assignment/README.md

 patches and instructions for the hoover.

 #### Validation
 Validations are done in order to ensure that the input is valid.
+Two custom annotations are define in order to make sure that the input data is valid - on the controller dto level.
 Since the coordinates start from (0,0), all input coordinate points should be greater than 0.
 Further validation is being done to verify that the hoover and patches are within the room rectangle.
 The instructions are validated so that the input is within 'N', 'E', 'W', 'S'.
 The instructions can also be null or empty, since in this case the hoover just stays in place.